2019 Washington Nationals postseason: Game 7, October 30

 Having gone the distance in the World Series, the Nationals and the Houston Astros met for the deciding game in front of an Astros home crowd.
-Houston starter Zach Greinke effectively shut down the Nationals for six innings, as meanwhile, a visibly laboring Max Scherzer grinded through a five-inning, two-run start, giving up a home run in the second inning to Yuli Gurriel and an RBI single to Carlos Correa in the fifth inning.
+Houston starter Zack Greinke effectively shut down the Nationals for six innings, as meanwhile, a visibly laboring Max Scherzer grinded through a five-inning, two-run start, giving up a home run in the second inning to Yuli Gurriel and an RBI single to Carlos Correa in the fifth inning.
 However, Anthony Rendon cut the Astros' lead in half with a seventh-inning home run off Greinke, and after Juan Soto drew a walk, Astros manager A. J. Hinch took Greinke out of the game in favor of reliever Will Harris.
 Designated hitter Howie Kendrick greeted Harris by launching a 0–1 pitch down and away, lining it off the right field foul pole for a go-ahead, two-run home run.
 Kendrick's home run was later graded as one of the 10 "biggest hits" in MLB postseason history, swinging the Nationals from decided underdogs in the game to clear favorites.
 The Nationals held on behind three strong innings from Game 4 starter Patrick Corbin, who took over from Scherzer in relief.
 Soto and Adam Eaton padded the lead with RBI singles in the eighth and ninth innings, respectively, giving Washington closer Daniel Hudson a four-run lead to work with in the bottom of the ninth.
-Hudson retired the side in order, striking out José Altuve and Michael Brantley to seal the first World Series championship for Washington in 95 years and the first in the 51-year history of the Montreal Expos–Washington Nationals franchise.
+Hudson retired the side in order, striking out Jose Altuve and Michael Brantley to seal the first World Series championship for Washington in 95 years and the first in the 51-year history of the Montreal Expos–Washington Nationals franchise.

 With the win, the Nationals also achieved a number of other firsts.
 Stephen Strasburg became the first No. 1 overall draft pick to be named World Series MVP with the team that drafted him.
 Strasburg became the first pitcher to post a win–loss record of 5–0 in the postseason.
 The Nationals improved their record in 2019 postseason games started by Strasburg and Scherzer to 10–0, a record for a team behind two starting pitchers.
 The Nationals became the first team in World Series history to win all four games on the road.
 The Nationals also set a record for the worst record through the first 50 games of the season, 19–31, by a championship team.
 The Nationals accomplished something no other championship team had done by winning five elimination games despite trailing at one point in each of them.
 The Nationals furthermore became the first team in major league history to win the World Series by defeating two teams that had won 105 or more games, the 106-win Los Angeles Dodgers and the 107-win Houston Astros, during the regular season.